 Strategies to Help Students Who Rush Through Their Work

 1.)
 Consider the Reason.
-Observe your rushing student and take note why he or she is rushing.
+Observe your rushing student and take note of why he or she is rushing.
 Is your student rushing through the work because he is challenged by it or bored with it?
 Some students, such as students with ADHD, rush because the thoughts move so quickly in their mind that they need to put down their answer before they lose their train of thought.
 Other students rush because they don’t have the energy to focus and just want to get it done.
 Perhaps your student is rushing through his work because he wants to do other things.
 I had one student who loved to read so much that completing work just interrupted reading time.
 He was always in a hurry to finish it so he could return to reading.
 Another possibility is that your student wants to feel smart and by being the first one done, that helps accomplish that for him.

 2.)
 Get to Know Your Students.
 Just as I mentioned in the blog post Helping Slow Moving Students, it’s very important to know your students and their learning style.
 This will help you understand a bit more about your students’ choices and motivation.
 Perhaps the student is struggling a bit with confidence and is feeling defeated.
 By knowing your students you are able to know their needs better.
 You can find an interest and learning style inventory for free at this blog post.

 4.)
 Provide Self-Checking Tools.
 Some students who rush through their work may need self-checking tools such as a checklist or a rubric of what to do when they finish an assignment.
-Students could initial next to each piece of the rubric or checklist stating they have done it, if desired.
+Students could initial next to each piece of the rubric or checklist stating they have done it if desired.
 This could be specific for each subject area, or very broad.
-Some examples for a checklist would be:
+Some examples of a checklist would be:

 - Did you read the directions?
 If so, place a star next to them.